matrixorigin/matrixorigin.io/docs/MatrixOne/Get-Started/install-standalone-matrixone.md

     + [Connecting to MatrixOne with JDBC](../Develop/connect-mo/java-connect-to-matrixone/connect-mo-with-jdbc.md)
     + [Connecting to MatrixOne with Python](../Develop/connect-mo/python-connect-to-matrixone.md).

-- For more information on the questions of deployment，see [Deployment FAQs](../FAQs/deployment-faqs.md).
+- For more information on the questions of deployment,see [Deployment FAQs](../FAQs/deployment-faqs.md).

 - For more information on distributed installation, see [Deploy MatrixOne Cluster on Kubernetes Overview](../Deploy/install-and-launch-in-k8s.md).